Does Kaiser Medicare Cover a Colonoscopy?

 If you're 45 or older, your doctor may recommend a colonoscopy to screen for colorectal cancer.
 This common procedure can help your healthcare provider detect polyps, abnormal tissue and other early warning signs of the disease.

-Although a colonoscopy can cost several thousand dollars or more without insurance, depending on your region, the facility and the reason for testing, Kaiser Permanente’s Medicare Advantage plans cover up to 100% of the cost.
+Kaiser Permanente Medicare Advantage (Medicare Part C) plans cover up to 100% of the cost of a qualified colonoscopy.
 If your doctor has recommended this procedure as part of a screening, diagnostic or treatment regimen, read below to learn what you’ll need to know to make sure Kaiser Medicare covers your colonoscopy.

 When Does Kaiser Medicare Cover a Colonoscopy?